 We can tell that free must be an adjective here and not a verb because it occurs after were without an ending.
 Following BE without an ending is possible only for adjectives and irregular verbs; most verbs need either -ed (or an irregular equivalent), which shows the passive voice, or -ing, which shows the active voice in continuous tenses.

-Other adjectives spelt the same as verbs include articulate, clean, clear, corrupt, dirty, double, duplicate, empty, equal, hurt, level, narrow, near, open, slow, suspect and welcome.
+Other adjectives spelt the same as verbs include articulate, clean, clear, complete, corrupt, dirty, double, duplicate, empty, equal, hurt, level, narrow, near, open, slow, suspect and welcome.
 For more examples ending in -ate, see 172.
 Multi-Use Suffixes, #4.
 For a discussion of grammar confusions involving similarly-spelt adjectives and verbs, see 140.
 Words with Unexpected Grammar 2).

 What is the difference in meaning between were free and the ordinary passive were freed?
 The first difference is that were free is only stative, whereas were freed could be either dynamic or stative.
 With a dynamic meaning were freed in (f) would mean that freeing of the hostages started at the moment when the soldiers entered the building, while a stative meaning would say that the hostages were already enjoying freedom before the soldiers’ entry.